1976 Cessna 310R R/STOL

 The Wing Lockers each hold 120 pounds of cargo/baggage.
 The Nose Baggage area holds 350 pounds.
 Typically you “bulk out before you weigh out”.
 Behind the two rear seats, 2-4 pieces of luggage can be carried.
 The Aft Hat Shelf conveniently holds light miscellaneous items.
 Many Owners easily remove either one or both of the rear two seats.
 With only four seats installed, the 310R provides a very large cargo/baggage bay.

-The aircraft’s 6364 Total Hours have an average 155 Hours per year of use since new.
-Continental IO520-M engines provide 285 Horsepower at Sea Level on a standard day at gross weight.
+The Continental IO520-M engines provide 285 Horsepower at Sea Level on a standard day at gross weight.
 TBO is 1700 Hours.
 Tanis Engine Heaters aid in engine starts on cold days.

 RAM Aircraft overhauled the Left Engine in June 2006.
 America’s Engines overhauled the Right Engine, Tulsa, OK in August 1996.
 Six Cylinders were installed in August 2004.
 Though it is impossible to guarantee the engine achieving TBO, and beyond, the Six Cylinders, often referred to as a Top Overhaul, greatly enhance the likelihood.
 JTA stresses that TBO in Part 91 Operations is only a manufacturer’s suggestion.
 A wise buyer will take this engine to 1700 Hours and simply keep going.

-The McCauley three-bladed, 76-inch Heated Propellers have but 710 Hours each since Overhaul.
+The McCauley three-bladed, 76-inch Heated Propellers have under 720 Hours each since Overhaul.
 TBO is 1,500 hours, but again, JTA Stresses that TBO is only a manufacturer’s suggestion.
 In Part 91-Operations only an Annual Inspection is required.

 The Garmin 530W is a WAAS Approved Com/Nav/GPS/Map.
 The G530W displays on a 3-inch HSI.
 With this single unit, all other Avionics become back up.,